JinLi711/UIA/Yelp/NLP for Yelp/normalizing_text.md

     * Since we are going to be iterating over the same string, things would go faster if we delete words that we know are not going to be searched.
     * Stopwords simply refer to common English words like "I", "me", "he", "she".

-* Regular search after normalizing everything.
-This will output a dictionary that maps each searched term to a number that describes
+2. Regular search for key words after normalizing everything.
+This will output a dictionary that maps each searched term to a number that describes the frequency of the appearance of the word.

+3. Search for all frequencies of linking hyponyms.
+Note that to do this, we need to manually filter out hyponyms that are loosely related.

+4. Run the raw text through Google Cloud Natural Language for entity analysis.
+See [here](https://cloud.google.com/natural-language/).
+This will mainly be used to categorize proper nouns.

-**Things To Keep In Mind**
+## Things To Keep In Mind

 * I want to be able to search for terms and not just singular words.